 Recovery is not linear, so go easy on yourself.
 It’s easier said than done to focus on healthier food and get a balanced healthy diet.
-If you want to overcome ED alone, it’s important to really address the disorder and write or talk about how you can improve and change the ED voice by disobeying it and fighting for positive affirmations.
+If you want to overcome ED alone, it’s important to address the disorder and write or talk about improving and changing the ED voice by disobeying it and fighting for positive affirmations.
 On paper, make a list with two columns; one is headlined “ED says,” In the other column, write “Recovery Requires”.
-This gives you the chance to write down what your ED says to you, while on the corresponding line, you will write how you will specifically disobey what ED says.
-Narrative therapy is important to try and keep up.
-By physically writing these down, your brain is recognising the wrongs and rights.
+This gives you the chance to write down what your ED says to you, while on the corresponding line, you will note how you will specifically disobey what ED says.
+Narrative therapy is important to try and keep up, and by physically writing these down, your brain is recognising the wrongs and rights.

 For example: “ED says to skip dinner” – “Recovery requires me to eat dinner.”

 Your ED may have helped you through emotionally testing periods at points in life, so it’s normal if you start to feel more anxious and uncomfortable in your body when you start moving away from disordered eating behaviours.
 If you find you’re are struggling to make the change of recognising the disorder or feeling like you can’t find a way of tackling it alone, contact The Devon Clinic and speak to our ED Counsellor or try the effective method of Hypnotherapy.
 We are here to help the long term effects and overcome your ED together.

 Call on 01803 500300 or email us at email@example.com